IgnacioTejeraPicossi/learning-with-ai/README.md

 ## Usage
 - Click any button to call the backend API and display the result.
 - For "Micro-Lesson", enter a topic and click the button for a custom lesson.
-- Use the "Clear" button to reset the input and result.
+- Hover over any button or input for a helpful tooltip/hint.
 - If no valid OpenAI key is set, you will see a mocked response.

 ---

 ## Next Steps
-- Make the Scenario Simulator interactive
+- Make the Scenario Simulator interactive (done!)
 - Add user input for other endpoints
 - Add authentication/user profiles
 - Deploy to the cloud (Vercel, Google Cloud Run, etc.)